stephen-carr/my-writing/incomplete/a_problem.md

   2) [is r 0?] r = 0; return x
 ```

 And there you have it, we have successfully used Euclid's algorithm to solve our problem.
-We have only chosen a single-very easy-iteration of it, but to deal with cases is for another day.
+We have only chosen a single-very easy-iteration of it, but to deal with other cases is for another day.